OpenBfS/UncertRadio/docs/doc_files/first_steps/problem_advice.rst

    changes its shape shortly before double-clicking.

--  For importing column blocks from Excel or from Notepad++ into columns of a UR2 table: see the end of the Help chapter 7.7.
+-  For importing column blocks from Excel or from Notepad++ into columns of a UR2 table: see the end of :numref:`within tables: delete rows, working with column blocks`.

+-  Using the menu item Edit – Load missing values from project variant, values and uncertainties still missing in the actual project can be imported from another file variant of the project; see chapter 3.10.

 .. |view-refresh| image:: /icons/view-refresh.png
    :height: 2ex